shadows911/baruf/content/p/names.md

 If Millianism is true, what the Marauder's Map has to do in order to label its dots is actually very little.
-Since the meaning of a name, according to Millianism, just is the thing designated by that name, when the Map learns the name "Harry Potter," what it learns is *who "Harry Potter" designates.*
+Since the meaning of a name, according to Millianism, just is the thing designated by that name, when the Map learns the name "Harry Potter", what it learns is *who "Harry Potter" designates*.

 So just learning "Harry Potter" gives the Map everything it needs to pinpoint and label Harry Potter.
 Descriptivism gave the Map only a